shua5115/LSML/SPEC.md

 ```

-When starting to parse a new line, the parser shall check if the line starts a new section before attempting to interpret it any other way.
+When starting to parse a new line, the LSML processor shall check if the line starts a new section before attempting to interpret it any other way.

 The end delimeter is `'}'` for a table section header's name and `']'` for an array section header name.